jaclu/tmux-menus/README.md

 - Added new feature Display Commands, see `Display menu commands` in the Configuration section, using this will display all commands in the menu.
-- Fixed handling of menu options in tmux 3.0 - 3.2a since they don't return an error for missing options
+- Fixed handling of options for tmux 3.0 - 3.2a since they don't return an error for missing options
 - Removed all jk shortcuts in menus, allowing for consistent vim style navigation.
 - Plugin is initialized in the background, to cut down on tpm processing time.